Brickrouge/Brickrouge.js/README.md

 `Brickrouge.run()` is used to run **Brickrouge**.
 The DOM is observed for mutations and widgets found in `document.body` are built.

-The best practice to use this method is as a _DOM ready_ callback:
+It is advised to use the method as a _DOM ready_ callback:

 ```js
 document.addEventListener('DOMContentLoaded', Brickrouge.run)